-- Start your oats by bringing 1 1/2 cups water to a boil in a small saucepan.
+Start your oats by bringing water to a boil in a small saucepan.
 Once boiling add a pinch of salt and then your oats.
 Swirl to coat then cover and turn heat to low.
 Cook for 15 minutes or until the water is absorbed and the oats are tender.

-- Divide oats between two bowls and top with equal servings of pears.
+Divide oats between two bowls (as original recipe is written) and top with equal servings of pears.
 I also added a few pecans, which added a nice crunch and more protein.

 *It's recommended to cook steel-cut oats for up to 25 minutes, but I prefer mine a little chewy and only cook them for 15 minutes once I've added them to the boiling water.
 If you prefer softer oats, continue cooking until the 20- to 25-minute mark.

 Nutrition Per Serving (1 of 2)

 - Calories: 349

 - Protein: 5g